weber-s/pyPMF/docs/usage.md

 ```

-Note that `to_cubic_metter` use by default the constrained run, all the profile
+Note that `to_cubic_meter` use by default the constrained run, all the profile
 and the total variable, but you can specify other conditions (see [the doc of
 this method](api.html#pyPMF.PMF.PMF.to_cubic_meter)).